oliver-mcf/lvis_project/README.md

     find_stats():         Calculates standard deviation and mean of noise. denoise():            Removes noise in waveform data.

-The focal purpose of this class is to give the attribute of ground estimate to each waveform:
+The main purpose of this class is to give the attribute of ground estimate to each waveform:

     LVIS.zG